 There are two ways to track how your employees and admins are using privileged roles.
-The first option is using audit history.
-The audit history logs track changes in privileged role assignments and role activation history, and and changes to settings for Azure Resource roles (Preview).
+The first option is using Directory Roles audit history.
+The audit history logs track changes in privileged role assignments, role activation history, and and changes to settings for Azure Resource roles (Preview).

 The second option is to set up regular access reviews.
 These access reviews can be performed by and assigned reviewer (like a team manager) or the employees can review themselves.
 This is the best way to monitor who still requires access, and who no longer does.

 Azure AD PIM at subscription expiration